leowucn/toolkit/handleExcel/README.md

 Files in the directory of 'as/staticdata' are generated action scripts.

-Files in the directory of 'cpp' are c++ head files.Files in the directory of 'csv' are csv files.
+Files in the directory of 'cpp' are c++ head files.

+Files in the directory of 'csv' are csv files.

 Files in the directory of 'dat' are data files which were extract from excel files.